thibaudrobin/thibaudrobin-website/content/articles/bypass-filter-upload.md

 ## Conclusion

 It's really complicated to do a good and secure feature of file upload.
 There will be always a technique to bypass the security.
-The best way to secure your platform is to use framework which are already secured (a little...) and to install a WAF (Web Application Firewall) like ModSecurity in Apache in front of your application.
+The best way to secure your platform is to use framework which are already secured (a little...), use [ImageMagick](http://php.net/manual/fr/book.imagick.php) functions to check file before to upload it and install a WAF (Web Application Firewall) like ModSecurity in Apache in front of your application.

 And always never trust user input !!!

 See you soon :)

 Th1b4ud